-Policy updates in Alabama
+Policy updates in South Carolina

-- The state's learning standards are aligned from birth through grade 12. - The state is one of 10 states in the nation all in the SREB region that require school districts to offer full-day kindergarten programs. - The state approved industry exams for specific career and technical education courses.
-It requires students to pass these exams to earn postsecondary credit.
+- The state is one of 10 states in the nation all in the SREB region that require school districts to offer full-day kindergarten programs. - The state approved industry exams for specific career and technical education (CTE) courses. - CTE teachers must hold an appropriate industry certification in the fields they teach.